-- If you’re interested in using it regularly, USA News and World Report recommends “talking to a qualified health professional before starting it and doing your research before choosing a brand.
-Look for brands that are independently tested for safety and potency, and ones that are transparent about how and where the ashwagandha is sourced.”
+If youโre thinking about taking it regularly, USA News & World Report recommends talking to a qualified health professional first, and doing your homework when choosing a brand.
+Look for one thatโs independently tested for purity and potency, and transparent about where and how their ashwagandha is sourced.

 Moon Milk is usually enjoyed warm, just before bed.